 For me, I have a couple children that are potty trained (minus the misfires on the bathroom wall), know how to feed themselves, can pick up their toys, and are capable of saying their please and thank you’s… not perfect, but progress.
 Wonderful, glorious progress.

-If you feel like you are stuck on Baltic Avenue today, pave your way with a little grace and keep pressing on.
+If you feel like you are stuck on Baltic Avenue today, pave your way with a little grace and keep pressing on,

-Take a few moments to remember the progress you have made, even the little things like your kids going to the bathroom on their own.
+even the little things like your kids going to the bathroom on their own.
 And lastly, thank God for it.
 By his grace he has redeemed our mistakes, and has given us the strength to continue in this beautiful role called motherhood.

 What progress have you made?